 The tool chain adapts application services to communicate in the style of the platform, which may include application programming interfaces (API) or a message bus service, such as AMS.

-The tool chain adapts application services to mission-specific design parameters and constraints in EDSs.
+The tool chain adapts application services to mission-specific design parameters and constraints specified in EDSs.

+Subnetwork …

+Wireless …

 Relationship with other CCSDS Architecture Documents and Standards

-The Application and Support Layer (ASL) architecture described in this document, uses underlying communications services and data exchange standards.
+The Application and Support Layer (ASL) architecture described in this document, uses underlying communications services and data exchange standards provided by other CCSDS Areas.

-CCSDS has previously defined a data transport architecture, together with associated security services that describes how the various standards defined by the CCSDS SLS, SIS, CSS and SEA areas can be deployed together in the context of a space system.
+CCSDS has previously defined a space communication scross support architecture, including link and network layer data communications and cross support services, together with associated security services, that describes how the various standards defined by the CCSDS SLS, SIS, CSS and SEA areas can be deployed together in the context of a space system.
 This is documented in the Space Communications Cross Support – Architecture Description Document (SCCS-ADD) [2] and Architecture Requirements Document (SCCS-ARD) [3], and in the many CCSDS standards they reference.

-In other communications contexts, ASL data exchanges and services may be deployed over standard terrestrial networks (ground to ground), or bespoke on-board communications architectures described using CCSDS SOIS standards.
+The ASL data exchanges and services are intended to be used over these underlying space data link and networking services, but they may be also deployed over standard terrestrial networks (ground to ground), or a variety of different, bespoke, on-board communications architectures described using CCSDS SOIS standards.

 The CCSDS MOIMS and SOIS areas define standards that relate to the exchange of information or services between application layer functions.
 These are referenced as elements within the Functional, Information and Service viewpoints of the ASL Reference Architecture described in this document.
 How these elements relate to specific CCSDS books and standards is defined within the Service View tables in §6.